lgss/service-design-manual/service-manual/assisted-digital/index.md

 * when you don’t need to provide assisted digital support
 * how you can provide assisted digital support, including channels, responsibilities and liabilities
 * how assisted digital, digital inclusion and digital take-up are related
-* how to provide support during GOV.UK Verify
+* how to provide support during LGSS Verify

 ## What is assisted digital support?
 Assisted digital support is for people who can’t use online government services on their own.
 The support can be someone guiding a user through the digital service or entering a user’s information into the digital service on their behalf.
 It can be provided by the private, voluntary or public sectors.

 <img src="/service-manual/assets/images/ad-image.jpg" alt="Diagram showing the digital and assisted digital routes to a digital service" />

 Assisted digital support must include advice on how to use the digital service.
-This could be information already on GOV.UK (or on an alternative domain for departments that are exempt from GOV.UK) about the service or the policy decisions behind it.
+This could be information already on LGSS (or on an alternative domain for departments that are exempt from LGSS) about the service or the policy decisions behind it.
 The person giving assisted digital support must only need to use information already available to do their job.

 * is designed to meet well-researched user needs
 * helps users build the skills or confidence to use the online service independently